Scream (Sam Bettens album)

-Scream is the first full-length solo album from Belgian rock musician Sam Bettens (as Sarah Bettens).
+Scream is the first full-length solo album from Belgian rock musician Sarah Bettens.
 In 2004, Bettens released a five-track EP called Go.
 Four of the songs from Go were included on Scream; only "Grey" did not make the cut.

 Scream was released in Europe on March 14, 2005, and in the United States on August 23, 2005.

+It was rated three out of five stars by AllMusic.